-- There was an instant messaging system on the computers in all the consultation and treatment rooms which alerted staff to any emergency. - All staff received annual basic life support training and there were emergency medicines available in the treatment room. - The practice had a defibrillator available on the premises and oxygen with adult and children's masks.
-However, these were shared with two other practices in the building.
-No risk assessment had been carried out with respect to the sharing of the oxygen cylinder.
-There was a defibrillator with adult pads which was also shared with the other GP practices in the building; this was maintained by NHS property services.
-During our visit at the branch surgery we saw that no oxygen was

-- available for use in an emergency situation.
-We discussed this with the practice manager and following the inspection they provided us with documented evidence that oxygen had been purchased from a reputable supplier. - Emergency medicines were easily accessible to staff in a secure area of the practice and all staff knew of their location.
+- There was an instant messaging system on the computers in all the consultation and treatment rooms which alerted staff to any emergency. - All staff received annual basic life support training and there were emergency medicines available in the treatment room. - The practice had a defibrillator available on the premises and oxygen with adult and children's masks. - Emergency medicines were easily accessible to staff in a secure area of the practice and all staff knew of their location.
 All the medicines we checked were in date and stored securely. - A first aid kit and accident book were available. - The practice had a comprehensive business continuity plan for major incidents such as power failure or building damage.
 The plan included emergency contact numbers for staff.